 Dear St. Charles Parish Family and All Friends in Christ,

-During the “Green Phase”, the Archbishop has continued to dispense the faithful from the obligation to attend Sunday Mass.
-Several weeks notice will be provided as to when the obligation to attend Mass on Sundays and Holy Days of Obligation will be reinstated by the Archbishop.
+The obligation to attend Mass on Sundays and holy days of obligation continues to be lifted during the Yellow Phase.
+There is no obligation to attend Mass at this time.
 Those who are sick or at higher risk of severe illness with COVID-19 should not come to church.
 We will continue to live-stream the Masses each Sunday and post them on the website, Facebook page, https://www.facebook.com/scbbensalem/ and YouTube channel, https://www.youtube.com/channel/UCSf0XIKmwgRsxkG80ItXrwg.
-The best place to watch the Mass live or on replay is right on the homepage of our parish website: http://stcharlesbensalem.org
+The best place to watch the Mass live or on replay is right on the homepage of our parish website: http://stcharlesbensalem.org A worship aid that includes the hymns and other music for the Mass is available on the website.

 This Sunday’s Bulletin is available here: https://www.e-churchbulletins.com/bulletins/511434.pdf

 I ask all those who do intend to come to Mass to watch the instructional video and to review the guidelines for returning to Mass that are posted on the parish website http://stcharlesbensalem.org so you will know what to expect when you arrive at church.
-Printed copies of the guidelines are available in the church.
+All who do come are asked to wear a face mask or cloth covering while in church, sanitize their hands, and maintain social distancing.
+The faithful may enter the church a half hour before the time of the scheduled Masses.
+The church will begin to be cleaned 15 minutes after the Mass is ended.

 Sincerely in Christ,